 Student Health Services on the MMA campus is located in Curtis Hall (207-326-2295, or ext.
 2295).
 A registered nurse is on campus Monday through Friday from 7:00 a.m. to 3:00 p.m.
-The Academy physician is available to see students Monday, Tuesday, Thursday, Friday from 8:00 a.m. to 12:00 p.m. and Wednesday from 11:00 a.m. to 3:00 p.m., during the academic year.
+The Academy physician is available to see students Monday through Friday from 8:00 a.m. to 12:00 p.m., during the academic year.
 There is no fee for students to see the doctor or the nurse in Health Services.
 A fee may be charged to the student account for some supplies and medications that are provided to the student.
 After hours and on weekends, emergency care can be initiated by calling the MMA Security Office (207-326-2479, or ext.
 2479).
 Ambulance service is available and healthcare providers are located in emergency rooms in local hospitals.
 During the training cruise, a physician and nurse are aboard the ship.